-Julian Edelman, Tom Brady ‘Take Over’ New York In Aggressive Instagram
+NESN

 New Englanders, on the other hand, will love it.

 The Patriots on Monday throttled the Jets, leaving the Meadowlands with a 33-0 victory.
-New England now has won eight straight matchups with its AFC East rivals, and clearly owns a ton of real estate in the minds of the Jets and their fans.
+New England now has won eight straight matchups with its AFC East rival and clearly owns a ton of real estate in the minds of the Jets and their fans.

-That brings us to Tuesday, when Edelman offered this particularly aggressive Instagram post, which sees Tom Brady replace the State of Liberty and Edelman fill the role of King Kong:
+That brings us to Tuesday, when Edelman offered this particularly aggressive Instagram post, which sees Tom Brady replace the Statue of Liberty and Edelman fill the role of King Kong:

 That should go over well.

-Speaking of Edelman and Brady, both were understandably excited Tuesday morning by the Patriots reported acquisition of receiver Mohamed Sanu.
+Speaking of Edelman and Brady, both were understandably excited Tuesday morning by the Patriots’ reported acquisition of receiver Mohamed Sanu.

 Thumbnail photo via Mark J. Rebilas/USA TODAY Sports Images